mdn/content/files/en-us/web/javascript/reference/errors/arguments_not_allowed/index.md

 ## What went wrong?

-A class field initializer expression or a class static initialization block cannot read from its scope the `arguments` identifier.
-Doing so is a syntax error.
+A class field initializer expression or a class static initialization block does not have `arguments` in its scope.
+Trying to access it is a syntax error.

-### Notes

-- This is true even if `arguments` is bound in a parent scope.
+- This is true even if `arguments` is bound in a parent scope (such as when the class is nested in a non-arrow function).
-- A non-arrow function declared in the previous conditions will still bind and be able to read its own `arguments` identifier.
+- A non-arrow function declared within this scope will still bind its own `arguments` and read it normally.

 ## Examples